-Mike Dixon enters his tenth season with the Monarch wrestling program as associate head coach in 2014-15, after serving as an assistant coach from 2007-14 and as a volunteer assistant for the 2005-06 campaign.
+Mike Dixon enters his 11th season with the Monarch wrestling program.
+He was named associate head coach in 2014-15, after serving as an assistant coach from 2007-14 and as a volunteer assistant for the 2005-06 campaign.

 With head coach Steve Martin, Dixon has helped put Old Dominion on the map nationally over the last nine seasons.